 Revenue Cycle Management Helps to Establish Effective Financial Policy:

-A clear financial policy not only informs staff about expectations, but also guides patients concerning the collection of copayments and account balances.
+A clear financial policy not only informs staff about expectations but also guides patients concerning the collection of copayments and account balances.
 It is important that patients understand your policies regarding insurance coverage and their responsibilities.

-The RCM process clarifies all the steps of billing from the time the first appointment is scheduled through payment from the insurer and collection of any remaining charges from the patient.
+A clear healthcare RCM process clarifies all the steps of billing from the time the first appointment is scheduled through payment from the insurer and collection of any remaining charges from the patient.